How Much Does a Radiant Barrier Cost in 2025?

 Size

-The surface area of your attic is the main determining factor in the cost of radiant barrier materials, which range from $0.10 to $1 per square foot.
-This typically includes the attic’s roof, walls, and floor.
-Expect to pay about $50 to $500 for materials for a standard-sized attic, plus the cost of labor.
+The size of your attic plays a big role in the cost of your radiant barrier installation.
+Material prices range from $0.10 to $0.90 per square foot and cover your attic's roof, walls, and floor.
+For a standard-sized attic, you can expect to pay $50 to $500 for materials, plus labor costs.

 Quality

-Material quality impacts the total cost, durability, and effectiveness of a radiant barrier.
-High-end materials, ranging from $0.50 to $1 per square foot, may require greater upfront investment but typically last longer before their effectiveness begins to degrade.
-Proper installation is also key to maximizing the performance of your radiant barrier.
+The quality of the materials you choose affects the total cost, durability, and effectiveness of your radiant barrier.
+High-end materials cost an average of $0.50 per square foot and can go up to $1.
+While they require a greater upfront investment, they typically last longer before their effectiveness begins to degrade.
+Proper installation is also key to maximizing your radiant barrier's performance.

 Ventilation Type